10 Things every author should have on their home page

 Install simple, or advanced analytics then look at which pages or blog posts get the most views.
 This shows you what people are navigating to, or what they’re landing on when they come from search or social.
 Make these pages the next step for your visitor.
 Surface this juicy content.

 8. Start pages

 If your blog has been going for a few years, you’ve developed a nice archive.
 But some posts will be more popular than others.
-If someone is new to your blog, list your top 10 most popular posts as a starting point.
+If someone is new to your blog, list your top 10 most popular posts, books, or reading recommendations as a starting point.
 Firstly, it’s a way to surface older (but popular) content.
 Secondly, it’s like a tour guide in a foreign land.

 10. No sidebar (optional)

 A bit contentious, but if we’re trying to tighten the focus of the home page, why add a bunch of distracting links?
 Plus, it’s that main content on the left, sidebar on the right layout that gives your site that ‘same same’ look.
 Mobile views have no sidebars anyway.
 No sidebars on my home page (or any other page), is that causing you any problems?

 Wait, one more thing: your home page is mobile-friendly right?
 If not, use this.